 Maybe you prefer low-and-slow smoking?
 Look for gas grills with an optional charcoal tray accessory or gas/charcoal combo grills that let you use gas fuel alongside charcoal in two separate fireboxes.
 A wood chip smoker box will help you infuse your BBQ with amazing flavor.

 Is it your goal to become the best outdoor entertainer on the block?
 A grill with gorgeous LED backlit control knobs or internal stadium lighting will illuminate your culinary artistry and dazzle your guests.

 Or would a dependable grill with simple controls make you happy instead?
-We’ve got you covered with lots of simple and straightforward gas grills across multiple grill classes, like Napoleon Prestige gas grills or the Blaze Prelude LBM collection, which will deliver consistent results each time you cook.
+We’ve got you covered with straightforward and effective gas grills — like the Victory gas grill or the Blaze Prelude LBM collection — across multiple grill classes, all primed to deliver consistent results each time you cook.

 No matter what kind of gas grill you’re thinking about choosing (no pressure if you haven’t made that decision yet), you have the option of customizing it with accessories.
 Some, like grill racks and pizza accessories, will expand your cooking horizons, while handy Wi-Fi or Bluetooth grill thermometers can help you keep a close eye on your food.
 We highly recommend you invest in a grill cover, which can protect your grill during harsh weather and extend its lifespan.